CosmicPegasus07/Reviving-Pottery-Artifacts/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`)
 6. Create a new Pull Request

-Please ensure your code adheres to our coding standards and includes appropriate tests.
+Please make sure your code follows our coding standards and includes the appropriate tests.

 ## License